File Explorer - FAQs

 Q7.
 How does it work?

 Clicking the “New Asset” button on the Asset page now offers the option to add “Disk Image”.
-Users can navigate to an SMB, SFTP, S3, or Azure Blob storage shared location, select the disk image, and add it as a new asset.
+Users can navigate to an SMB, SFTP, Amazon S3, or Azure Blob storage shared location, select the disk image, and add it as a new asset.
 Once created, users can browse the directory structure in the asset detail screen.

 Q8.
 Where can the image file be saved so AIR can access it?